Irreversibility in an ideal fluid: Transverse pressure gradients

 \section{Transverse pressure gradients}

 \la{sec:transverse}

-Whenever the streamlines of a flow curve, there must be a pressure gradient along the direction normal to the streamlines, as illustrated in \Fig{fig:steering}.
-It is the force exerted by this pressure gradient that steers the flow along the curving streamlines, overcoming the fluid's inertia.\footnote{This, rather than Bernoulli's theorem (which applies to points along the {\it same} streamline) is what really accounts for the lift on an airplane wing.
-See \cite{Babinsky}.} If $\vv n$ is a unit vector normal to the streamlines of the flow at a given point, we have that \be \vv n \cdot \vv \nabla P = \frac{\rho v^2}{R}~, \la{eq:steering} \ee where $R$ is the radius of curvature of the streamlines.
-For the flow in \Fig{fig:Laplace}, in which $R$ is very small near the lip of the tube's mouth, this means that the pressure of the fluid that is nearly at rest along the boundary of the tank that contains it, must greatly exceed the pressure of the fluid along the edge of the tube's mouth.
+For the streamlines of a flow to curve, there must be a pressure gradient along the direction normal to the streamlines, as illustrated in \Fig{fig:steering}.
+It is the force exerted by this pressure gradient that steers the flow along the curving streamlines, overcoming the fluid's inertia.
+If $\vv n$ is a unit vector normal to the streamlines of the flow at a given point, we have that \be \vv n \cdot \vv \nabla P = \frac{\rho v^2}{R}~, \la{eq:steering} \ee where $R$ is the radius of curvature of the streamlines.\cite{Babinsky} For the flow in \Fig{fig:Laplace}, in which $R$ is very small near the lip of the tube's mouth, \Eq{eq:steering} implies that the pressure of the fluid near the edge of the tube's mouth has to be much smaller than the pressure of the fluid that is nearly at rest along the boundary of the tank.

-Consider the problem of a long and narrow tube, open at both ends, placed inside of a tank filled with an ideal fluid.
+Consider a long and narrow tube, open at both ends, placed inside of a tank filled with an ideal fluid.
 Let the tube contain a movable plug.
-If this plug is moved along the tube with a constant speed $v$, then the only possible steady, irrotational flow that can result is that shown in \Fig{fig:Lamb-sink-source}, with a sink-like flow into one end of a tube and a source-like flow out of the other end.
+If this plug is moved along the tube with a constant speed $v$, then the only possible steady, irrotational flow that can result is the one shown in \Fig{fig:Lamb-sink-source}, with a sink-like flow into one end of a tube and a source-like flow out of the other end.
 The pressure of the parallel flow within the tube is labelled $P_1$.
 As the flow leaves the tube's mouth and spreads, its speed decreases and its pressure increases.
-By Bernoulli's theorem, the fluid at rest near the boundary of the tank will have a pressure \be P_2 = P_1 + \frac{1}{2} \rho v^2 ~. \la{eq:Bernoulli} \ee
+By Bernoulli's theorem, the fluid at rest near the boundary of the tank will have pressure \be P_2 = P_1 + \frac{1}{2} \rho v^2 ~. \la{eq:Bernoulli} \ee